 - Galveston Island is a short, 45-minute drive from Houston’s William P. Hobby International Airport (Airport Code: HOU) and since Houston is a centrally located major airport, it’s relatively cheap to fly into from both the east and west coast.

 - I highly recommend renting a car since the island is a fairly decent size and you’ll want it to get around once you’re there.

 - You can also book the Island Breeze Shuttle, rates start at $85 for 2 people each way.

 - You can take a taxi, rates are usually between $90 – $145 each way.

-- Uber and Lyft do not operate on the island.
+- Uber and Lyft have started operating on the island again.

 Where To Stay

 San Luis Resort – 5222 Seawall Blvd, Galveston, TX, 77551 – 800.445.0090